-A Mantle Plume is a proposed mechanism of convection of abnormally hot rock within the Earth's mantle.
-In which huge 'mushroom' shaped plumes of molten rock rise, by thermal convetion, towards the surface from depths of around 3,000Km, creating volcanic 'hotspots' - e.g Hawaii, the Azores, Icleand, Yellowstone etc.
+A Mantle Plume is a proposed convection mechanism of abnormally hot rock within the Earth's mantle.
+In which huge 'mushroom' shaped plumes of molten rock rise, by thermal convection, towards the surface.
+From depths of around 3,000Km, and creating volcanic 'hotspots' - e.g Hawaii, the Azores, Icleand, Yellowstone etc.

 The concept of deep-mantle plumes is typically embedded in Earth science courses at all levels.
 It is commonly presented as a problem-free fact in most textbooks and popular science books though its basic theory is usually neglected.